 Regional Congresses.
 The Corporation will encourage regional meetings in the alternate years between World Congresses.
 These meetings will be continental and/or hemispheric in scope.
 These meetings will be organized and run by independent regional hepato-pancreato-biliary societies, associations, chapters and/or corporations.

 Section 7.
 Quorum; Action.
-Fifty (50) of the number of Active and Honorary Members shall constitute a quorum for the transaction of business.
-Every act or decision done or made by a majority of the Active and Honorary Members present at a duly held meeting at which a quorum is present shall be the act or decision of the Members, unless the law, the Articles of Incorporation of the Corporation or these Bylaws require a greater proportion.
+Fifty (50) of the number of Members shall constitute a quorum for the transaction of business.
+Every act or decision done or made by a majority of the Members present at a duly held meeting at which a quorum is present shall be the act or decision of the Members, unless the law, the Articles of Incorporation of the Corporation or these Bylaws require a greater proportion.

 Section 8.
 Notices.
 Notice of any meeting of the Members of the Corporation, in each case specifying the place, date and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which it is called, shall be given to each Member by written notice delivered in person, by e mail, telegraph, facsimile or other form of communication, or by mail or private carrier, not more than ninety (90) days prior to the date of the meeting but at least thirty (30) days before the time set for such meeting or, if notification is by mail, by mailing such notice at least forty-five (45) days before the time set for such meeting, unless a different time shall be prescribed for a particular action by Chapter 181 of the Wisconsin Statutes.
 If mailed, such notice shall be deemed to be delivered when deposited in the mail, with postage prepaid, addressed to the Member at his address as it appears on the records of the Corporation.